utori-dev/template-react-app-prototype/README.md

 This is for connected and routed components.
 It can import from `ui/` and `store/` as needed.
-Components in this directory will likely be tied to routes, such as pages.
+Components in this directory will often be tied to routes, such as pages.

 ## Scripts